tracingsummit/tracingsummit.github.io/ts/2023/sframe.md

 Contributor to several other free software programs over the years such as Emacs, glibc, gnulib, the Linux kernel, etc.  Currently employed by Oracle as the Tech Lead of their Toolchain/Compilers team.

-## Biography - Indu Bhagat

-Indu Bhagat is a member of the Linux Toolchain group at Oracle.
-Recently, she has been actively working on the SFrame stack trace format.
-Previously, she has contributed to the CTF/BTF support in the GNU Toolchain.